strobo-inc/nrfjprog/README.md

 """
 ```
 1. $ sudo pip install pyinstaller
-2. Navigate to root directory of this repo and run $ pyinstaller nrfjprog.py --clean
+2. Navigate to root directory of this repo and run $ pyinstaller nrfjprog_cli.py --clean --name  nrfjprog
 3. Move the DLL's required by the official nrfjprog.exe into ~/dist/nrfjprog/
 4. Navigate to ~/dist/nrfjprog and run $ nrfjprog.exe --help
 5. Add ~/dist/nrfjprog to your path and call $ nrfjprog -h from any directory.